pavave/DeSciBase/README.md

 ---

-## ⚛️ Saga Chainlet Migration
+## ⚛️ Architecture & Migration Status

-As part of our long-term decentralization strategy, DeSciBase is migrating toward a dedicated Saga-based appchain (chainlet).
-This allows us to go beyond smart contracts by embedding governance, reputation scoring, and publication logic directly into the blockchain runtime.
+Originally, DeSciBase was designed around a dedicated Saga-based appchain (chainlet), embedding governance, reputation scoring, and publication logic directly into the blockchain runtime.

-🏗️ In-progress architecture includes:
-- `desciToken`: native utility token module
-- `reputation`: scoring system tied to peer review, publishing, and moderation
-- `dao`: weighted governance logic based on tokens + reputation
-- `ipfs`: CAR file registry for immutable storage of scientific publications

-🛠️ Chainlet source and roadmap: [`/saga`](./saga)

-📍 Status: Early-stage.
-Modules and genesis config are being drafted as part of our Saga grant preparation.
+This Saga implementation is **archived** and available for reference in the [`saga-legacy`](https://github.com/pavave/DeSciBase/tree/saga-legacy) branch.

+Currently, DeSciBase is migrating toward an **EVM-compatible smart contract architecture** deployed on the Holesky testnet.
+This migration focuses on leveraging Solidity smart contracts for tokenomics, DAO governance, and publication registries, alongside IPFS for decentralized storage.

 ---

 ## ✨ Features

 - 📄 Decentralized publication of scientific papers
 - 📦 IPFS integration for file storage
-- 👍 Social features: likes and (planned) comments
+- 👍 Social features: likes and planned comments
-- 🪙 Token-based incentives and governance (planned)
+- 🪙 Token-based incentives and governance via EVM contracts
-- Web3 login (Metamask, Keplr, Sui, Aptos)
+- Web3 login (MetaMask, Keplr, Sui, Aptos)

 ---

-## 🚀 Next Up
+## 🚀 Upcoming Developments

-- Integration with Crossref, arXiv, Zenodo
+- Integration with Crossref, arXiv, and Zenodo metadata services
 - DOI linking and decentralized citation analytics
-- Hybrid moderation → DAO using Token Curated Registries
+- DAO moderation with Token Curated Registries (TCRs)
-- Institutional pilot + multichain expansion
+- Institutional pilots and multichain scaling

 ---